Anyone can make up a holiday. This woman made up 1,900

 A good chunk of the holidays and commemorations come from corporations, advocacy groups and trade associations, such as the National Watermelon Promotion Board, which sponsors National Watermelon Month (July).
 The rest come from ideas from the public.

-Chase's has a form on its website where people can submit their own holiday ideas (the deadline for submitting entries for next year's book has already passed).
+Chase's has a form on its website where people can submit their own holiday ideas (the deadline for submitting entries to get into the 2019 edition of the book is April 15, 2018).
 Chase's gets about 100 submissions a year and accepts about a third of them, McGuire said.

 Those that are rejected usually get turned down because they would repeat a holiday already on the books.
 Chase's also doesn't adopt holiday ideas with foul language or what she calls "childish" submissions that are obviously jokes, McGuire said